maiminhhh/maiminhhh/README.md

 - Algorithms and data structures
 - Capstone and group project collaborations

-Each repository contains a brief README to explain the objective, methodology, and key learnings.
+Each branch contains a brief README to explain the objective, methodology, and key learnings.
 This portfolio reflects my progression, curiosity, and problem-solving skills throughout my degree.